koyumi0601/koyumi0601.github.io/_posts/Installation/2023-08-02-Github-Blog-Posting.md

 ---
 layout: single
-title: "How to use template - Minimal Mistake"
+title: "How to post on Github blog using template"
 categories: Blog
 tags: [Github, Blog, Template]
 toc: true